Things to Do in Genting: New Attractions, Experiences, and More!

 Image credit: Aaron Lee

 One of the things to do in Genting that you really can’t miss is simply… travelling there.
 Of course, you could just drive all the way up along the windy mountain roads.
-But a better way is to stop at Gohtong Jaya and hop on a cable car to the top!
+But a better way is to stop in Gohtong Jaya and hop on a cable car to the top!

 10. Get close to nature with a luxurious glamping experience